NuGet/docs.microsoft.com-nuget/docs/quickstart/includes/publish-dotnet.md

 1. Open a command prompt and change to the folder containing your NuGet package file.

 1. Run the following command.
 Replace \<package filename> with the file name of your package and replace \<api key value> with your API key.

-The package filename is a concatenation of your package ID and version number.
+    The .NET CLI generates a *.nupkg* file in the form of *package ID-version.nupkg*.
 For example, *AppLogger.1.0.0.nupkg*:

     ```dotnetcli
     dotnet nuget push <package filename> --api-key <api key value> --source https://api.nuget.org/v3/index.json